-The header text for a page defined by a [MemoryMap:], [OtherCode:], [Page:] or [PageContent:] section also defaults to the title, but can be overridden in this section.
+The header text for a page defined by a [MemoryMap:], [OtherCode:] or [Page:] section also defaults to the title, but can be overridden in this section.

 Note that the header of the disassembly index page (GameIndex) is not defined in this section; it is composed from the values of the TitlePrefix and TitleSuffix parameters in the [Game] section.